List of 40 Famous Forests in India to visit

 Where is Periyar National Park Located

 Periyar National Park is spread across the districts of Idukki and Pathanamthitta in Kerala and spans over 350 square kilometres.
-It’s situated between Madurai in the south Western Ghats mountain range along the hills of Cardamom of Pandalam.
+It’s situated between Madurai in the south, the Western Ghats mountain range, along the hills of Cardamom of Pandalam.

 How to reach Periyar National Park

-The best option for travelling to Periyar is by road, connected to all major cities of Kerala.
+The best option for travelling to Periyar is by road, which is connected to all major cities in Kerala.
 The nearest Madurai airport is 140 km away, while the nearest railway station, Kottayam, is 110 km away.

 Periyar National Park Visiting Time